How to Caption Zoom Calls on Mac (Free + Private Options)

 Download NotchLive free

+Private live captions for every Zoom call.
 On-device Whisper AI.
-100% private.
+No meeting bot.
 Free forever — Pro $14.99 one-time.